Searching for axions with kaon decay at rest

 \textbf{Searches at JSNS$^2$:} Next, we consider JSNS$^2$ \cite{Ajimura:2017fld,JSNS2:2021hyk,Maruyama:2022juu}, which is designed to test the excess of events seen at LSND \cite{LSND:2001aii}.
 A crucial difference between JSNS$^2$ and LSND is the proton beam energy, $3~{\rm GeV}$ vs $0.8~{\rm GeV}$, such that JSNS$^2$ serves as both a $\pi$DAR and KDAR facility, whereas LSND had much fewer KDAR events (if any) \cite{Gudima:2009zz}.
 We, therefore, find that JSNS$^2$ offers much more compelling sensitivity to heavy axions and do not consider LSND further in what follows.

 To estimate the sensitivity at JSNS$^2$ we take the number of KDAR neutrinos per proton on target ($N_{\nu_\mu}= 0.0034/{\rm POT}$) from~\cite{Ajimura:2017fld}.
 Although the kaon production rate is uncertain ($N_{\nu_\mu}$ can be twice as large~\cite{Axani:2015dha}), as we mentioned in the Introduction, in the actual experiment the KDAR neutrino flux can be measured \emph{in situ}.
-Using estimates from Fig.\ 3 of \cite{Jordan:2018gcd}, we find that the search will be nearly background free $N_{\rm bkg}\leq 1$ in three years of operation, except for $E_a\leq 238~{\rm MeV}$ (corresponding to $m_a < 104\,\mathrm{MeV}$) where $N_{\rm bkg} \approx 2.5$ over three years.
+Using estimates from Fig.\ 3 of \cite{Jordan:2018gcd}, we find that the search will be nearly background free $N_{\rm bkg}\leq 1$ in three years of operation, except for $E_a\leq 238~{\rm MeV}$ (corresponding to $m_a < 104\,\mathrm{MeV}$) where muon neutrinos produced from kaon decay-at-rest comes into play and $N_{\rm bkg} \approx 2.5$ over three years.
 Ref.\ \cite{Jordan:2018gcd} assumes an additional lead shielding of the detector, which has not been put in place at JSNS$^2$.
 Cosmic backgrounds are therefore underestimated in that work.
-However, the axion signal we consider benefits from the high energy signal region, $E > 227\,\mathrm{MeV}$, where cosmic events are suppressed.
+However, the axion signal we consider benefits from the high energy signal region, $E > 227\,\mathrm{MeV}$ (see \Cref{eq:axion_energy}), where cosmic events are suppressed.
 Further reductions in the cosmic muon rate can be achieved using coincident tagging with daughter Michel electrons \cite{hyoungku_jeon_2021_5784148}.
-Since studies of cosmic background mitigation are ongoing, we plot projections using a 5-event contour.
-Backgrounds will be smooth above $227~{\rm MeV}$, and a sideband analysis can be used to estimate their size {\it in situ} such that a search will always be statistics rather than systematics limited.
+Since studies of cosmic background mitigation are ongoing, we plot projections using a 5-event contour (corresponding to approximately $95$\% C.L. exclusion if JSNS$^2$ observes only one event) assuming 100\,\% efficiency of the detector.\footnote{ The background rate is expected to be lower for a higher energy bin, and hence the statistical meaning of the 5-event contour varies depending on the axion mass (which determines the signal energy).
+However, as long as the background event rate is smaller than unity, this effect is minor. } Backgrounds will be smooth above $227~{\rm MeV}$, and a sideband analysis can be used to estimate their size {\it in situ} such that a search will always be statistics rather than systematics limited.
 As we discuss below, if backgrounds are high at JSNS$^2$ a search could be performed using their second detector~\cite{Ajimura:2020qni,Maruyama:2022juu}.

 To compute the expected number of axion events, we take $L=24~{\rm m}$ as the distance between the KDAR source and the JSNS$^2$ detector, and the detector volume $V=(17~{\rm tonnes})/(0.852~{\rm g/ml})=20.35~{\rm m}^3$ \cite{JSNS2:2021hyk,kim2011measurement}.
 We assume $10^{23}$ POT, corresponding to roughly three years of live time.
 This results in $\sim 3\times 10^{20}$ stopped $K^+$ in total, which is much larger than the $10^{12} \hyphen 10^{13}$ $K^+$ decay events at NA62~\cite{NA62:2021zjw}.